Harold Ramirez Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks 16th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks 17th in the league.

-- The Cubs surrender the sixth-fewest home runs in baseball (51 total, one per game).
+- Cubs pitchers combine to allow the third-fewest home runs in baseball (51 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.